 Prattville is a medium-sized city located in the state of Alabama.
 With a population of 35,957 people and nine constituent neighborhoods, Prattville is the 14th largest community in Alabama.

-Unlike some cities, Prattville isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Prattville are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Prattville is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Prattville is a city of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Prattville who work in office and administrative support (11.87%), sales jobs (9.92%), and management occupations (7.82%).

 There are many members of the armed forces living in Prattville.
 You will notice when you visit or live here that some of the people you meet or see around town are employed by the armed services - even if they are not always in uniform.